 Broken Biscuits equals Brandy Truffles!
 I’ve given up carefully feeling the packets of biscuits in the aisles a) I look odd, b) they’re still broken … you know the kind, the ones that look like they’ve survived but break in half when you touch them.
 Now I try not to mind so much you see one persons broken biscuit can be anther persons, cheesecake base, millionaires shortbread biscuit base or in this case, only the best ever Brandy & Chocolate Truffles you’ll have ever tasted!

 This recipe is thanks to my Great Aunt Sheila.
 My sisters and I have fond memories of going to her house every New Year just before we went back to school for a big family gathering, the piano would be tinkled, games would be played and truffles scoffed by the dozen!
-Aunt gave me her recipe a couple of years ago and I decided I had to try it gluten free, and what do you know, I reckon it’s even better!
+Aunt gave me her recipe a couple of years ago and I decided I had to try it gluten free, and it’s just the way I remember them.

 - 5 tbsp cocoa powder